tomjenningss/develop-microservices-docker/README.md

 # Building the image

-To build your image, make sure that your Docker daemon is running and execute the Docker **build** command from the command line.
 If you execute your build from the same directory as your Dockerfile, (which you are) you can use the period character (.) notation to specify the location for the build context.
-Otherwise, (if you weren't you could) use the **-f** flag to point to your Dockerfile:
+Otherwise, (if you weren't you could) use the **-f** flag to point to your Dockerfile.

-`docker build -t ol-runtime .`
+Run `docker build -t ol-runtime .`

 Use the **-t** flag to give the image an optional name.
 In this case, **ol-runtime** is the name of your image.